Unlock the Power of KPIs and Stay Ahead of your Data Center’s Maintenance Schedule

 Selecting the appropriate metrics for maintenance

-To begin with, and most importantly, metrics are a means of communication; they are intended to convey a message.
+To begin with, and most importantly, metrics serve as a means of communication; they aim to convey a message.
 Your operation will not benefit greatly from sending that message if it seems like a bunch of random gibberish.
 Because of this, before you even get started tracking the data, you need to identify the maintenance metrics that you are going to measure with extreme caution.

 Choose metrics that are pertinent to your firm’s objectives, are easily comprehensible to both you and your team, and can be implemented to change how you go about your daily business.
 Every metric ought to have some kind of connection to a certain maintenance KPI.
 When defining measurements, be sure to follow these steps: